 1. Art and Craft Activities

 Art and craft activities provide a tactile and visual experience and can help children with autism express their creativity and improve their fine motor skills.
 They include painting, drawing, colouring, or sculpting.
-Art and craft activities can be done at home or in a group setting and can be adapted to fit the child’s needs.
+Art and craft activities can be done at home or in a group setting and art and craft tools can be adapted to fit the child’s needs.

 1. Sensory Walks

 Sensory walks provide a multisensory experience and can help children with autism regulate their sensory input and improve their physical fitness.
 Sensory walks can include activities such as walking on different surfaces, feeling different textures, smelling different scents, and listening to different sounds.
-Sensory walks can be done indoors or outdoors and can be customized to fit the child’s needs.
+Sensory walks can be done indoors on various Sensory mats or outdoors and can be customized to fit the child’s needs.

 Here are 27 Sensory Activities for Autism that can be beneficial for children: